bolonobolo/bolonobolo.github.io/_posts/2019-11-11-Win32-shellcode-4.md

 ![](/assets/images/shell.png)<br>

 ## Introduction
 [In the last post](https://blackcloud.me/Win32-shellcode-3/) we spawned a custom MessagBox on Windows x86.
 Now we'll move on to all of us want to do, a reverse shell.
-This type of command need a process like MessageBox but we need to load a different dll, the ```ws2_32.dll``` library so we need to reuse the ```LoadLibraryA``` searching method and use it to find the functions needed, with the right data structures as parameters.<br>
+This type of command need a process like MessageBox but we need to load a different dll, the ```ws2_32.dll``` library so we need to reuse the ```LoadLibraryA``` for search the functions needed, with the right data structures as parameters.<br>
-The concepts are more or less the same of the past shellcode.<br>
+As sais the concepts are more or less the same of the past shellcode.<br>

 ## The Workflow
 As you can see in the code above the first part is the same of the MessageBox shellcode, but instead of ```User32.dll```, we need the ```ws2_32.dll``` handler.